25 Nov 2016

 £5m following the serious accident at Alton Towers;

 £2.2m following a fatality at the homewares company, Decco – the deceased fell eight feet onto concrete from a platform with no guard rail while he was helping to unload a delivery;

 £2m after a customer was run over by a company vehicle in the yard of a branch of Travis Perkins.

 One recent case which caught my eye related to G4S Cash Solutions Ltd. An employee of the company contracted Legionnaires’ disease and although the illness could not be directly linked to G4S, the HSE found that the company’s hot and cold water systems were badly managed and they were fined £1.8m.
 This sentence was based on the mere potential to cause harm and not because actual harm was proven.

-What is becoming increasingly clear is that a company’s failure to seek and act on the advice of a competent health and safety professional, will lead to increased fines.
+What is becoming increasingly clear is that a company’s failure to seek and act on the advice of a competent health and safety professional, has led to an alarming rise in Health & Safety fines.
 There is no doubt that the courts are enforcing these guidelines in a robust manner.